This classic meatloaf is made without eggs and is moist and delicious. Serve with mashed potatoes and green beans for an easy dinner!

 So, that is why I started sharing recipes like my eggless cornbread and eggless brownies, and now this tasty meatloaf.

-There are a number of egg replacement options available, but my favorite replacement for eggs, whether it is meatloaf or eggless pumpkin pie, is 2 tablespoons of cornstarch and 3 tablespoons of water per egg.
+My favorite replacement for eggs, whether it is meatloaf or eggless pumpkin pie, is 2 tablespoons of cornstarch and 3 tablespoons of water per egg.

 Is this meatloaf dairy free?